DevExpress-Examples/asp-net-web-forms-grid-text-wrapping/Readme.md

 ## Wrap text without white spaces

-The previous approach works if a cell text contains white spaces only.
+The previous approach works if cell text contains white spaces only.
 To wrap text that does not contain white spaces, use the CSS `word-break` property.

 ```CSS
 .wrapEmail {